cobyism/dciy/README.md

 ### Configuring a Build

-To tell DCIY how to build your project, add a file called `dciy.toml` to the top-level directory with contents like the following:
+By default, DCIY will build your project by executing `script/cibuild`.
+If it doesn't exist, or if you'd like to override the default commands, add a file called `dciy.toml` to your project's top-level directory that uses the following format:

 ```toml
 [dciy.commands]